Sawbez/sawbez.github.io/_posts/2022-05-27-large-numbers.md

 mathjax: true
 ---

+*Archived* This post is archived as it is broken and old.
+{: .message}

 When you think of big numbers, what comes to mind?
 A million?
 A billion?
 A googol? or something bigger?
 In this post I would like to give you an overview of some big numbers, and some explaination on how we got these big numbers.
 **NOTE: My posts will typically not be this long and in depth**